EarWell is a safe, comfortable way

 We encourage anyone who is considering EarWell™ to make an appointment with Dr. Morin immediately, as the window of opportunity for using the device passes very quickly.
 Dr. Morin will take the time to discuss your concerns and help you decide if EarWell™ is the right choice for your family.
-Consultations for EarWell™ can be performed at our New York City or Hackensack office – please contact us today to set up your appointment.
+Consultations for EarWell™ can be performed at our New Jersey, Hackensack office – please contact us today to set up your appointment.

-EarWell infant ear molding allows New Jersey and New York City patients a painless and noninvasive way to correct infant ears that are deformed.
+EarWell infant ear molding allows New Jersey patients a painless and noninvasive way to correct infant ears that are deformed.
 The treatment does not impact your newborn's sleep schedule, ability to breastfeed, or hearing.
 The EarWell device is perforated, clear and easy to keep clean.
 Just be careful not to get the mold wet, as it affixed to your newborn's skin with a safe adhesive.

 The EarWell infant ear shaping system gently and comfortably reshapes your newborn's ears over a six week period.
-Board-certified NYC & NJ EarWell provider, Dr. Morin will see you and your newborn once a week during this period in order to clean the ear, maintain the device and make many adjustments to the pressure applied to specific parts of your newborn’s ear in order to increase the likelihood of a successful result.
+Board-certified NJ EarWell provider, Dr. Morin will see you and your newborn once a week during this period in order to clean the ear, maintain the device and make many adjustments to the pressure applied to specific parts of your newborn’s ear in order to increase the likelihood of a successful result.
 Dr. Morin is incredibly detail oriented and he takes the time necessary to meticulously mold each infant’s ear cartilage in a manner specific to that infant’s individual ear deformity.
 No two deformities are exactly alike, therefore, many different techniques and many different custom fabricated inserts are used in order to expertly reshape congenitally deformed ears during this 6 week process.